nishanths/batsman/README.md

 $ batsman -watch serve    # serve and watch for changes
 ```

-HTML, CSS, JavaScript, and SVGs in `build/` will be minified.
+HTML, CSS, JavaScript, and SVGs in `build/` will be minified, and [optional HTML tags](https://html.spec.whatwg.org/multipage/syntax.html#syntax-tag-omission) omitted.

 Run `batsman -help` for available commands and flags.

 ## Directory Structure

+The site source is in `src` and the generated site in `build`.
-Running `batsman build` maps files from `src/` to `build/` by these 4 rules:
+Running `batsman build` maps files from `src` to `build` by these 4 rules:

 ```
 src/**/*.html          -->  build/**/*.html          (copied and executed as template)